 1. Issue employee training

 Understanding the normal dangers of web browser use is an important part of workstation training.
 Any page that asks for information or invites the user to click on links should be considered carefully.
-Files downloaded from the internet, whether documents or executables, should be vetted to the best of the user's abilities, including a scan with the local antivirus/security software, or with the scan available on virustotal.com.
+Files downloaded from the internet, whether documents or executables, should be vetted to the best of the user's abilities, including a scan with the local antivirus/security software, or online scanning tools, like VirusTotal.
 Hosted advertisements on web pages are often able to load malicious code even without user interaction, so avoid sites with hosted advertisements and use an ad-blocker.

 2. Employ browser standardization

 Chrome is ideal.
 Standardizing browsers helps standardize experience and training across employees, increases the level of central control over configurations and add-ins the administrators are able to leverage for security.

 3. Uninstall Flash and Java unless necessary for work sites

 If it is necessary for work, explicitly allow them to run only on work sites.
 This isn’t feasible for some users because many professional sites still use Java and Flash.
 But whenever they can be avoided on a work computer, they should be.